pnp/List-Formatting/view-samples/highlighted-announcements/README.md

 ## Summary
-A SharePoint list formatting sample that visually emphasizes important announcements using custom icons, background colors, descriptions, and links to draw attention, inspired by the [announcements](https://github.com/pnp/List-Formatting/tree/master/view-samples/announcements) sample.
+A SharePoint list formatting sample that visually emphasizes important announcements to draw attention using custom icons, background colors, titles, descriptions, and links, inspired by the [announcements](https://github.com/pnp/List-Formatting/tree/master/view-samples/announcements) sample.

 ![screenshot of the sample](./assets/screenshot2.png)